-- Fulbright grant recipients must travel on a J-1 visa sponsored by the Fulbright Program.It is a condition of the visa that after completion of the non-degree program, artists must return to Greece and reside there for two years before being eligible to immigrate or apply for permanent residence or a work permit in the United States.The purpose of the two-year home residency requirement is to ensure that exchange visitors return to their home country and fulfill the exchange objectives of the Fulbright Program to broaden and strengthen mutual understanding between Greece and the United States.
+- Fulbright grant recipients must travel on a J-1 visa sponsored by the Fulbright Program.It is a condition of the visa that, after completing the non-degree program, artists must return to Greece and reside there for two years before being eligible to immigrate or apply for permanent residence or a work permit in the United States.The purpose of the two-year home residency requirement is to ensure that exchange visitors return to their home country and fulfill the exchange objectives of the Fulbright Program to broaden and strengthen mutual understanding between Greece and the United States.

 Step 2.
-Online Embark Fulbright Application Procedure
+Online Fulbright Application Procedure

-Following successful registration and approval of eligibility, applicants will be given a link to complete the online Embark Fulbright application in English.
-Applications which have been submitted without prior registration will not be accepted.
-When you begin your application, the system will ask you to confirm that you are eligible for this award.
+Following successful registration and confirmation of eligibility, applicants will be given a link to complete the online Fulbright application in English (SLATE platform).
+Applications submitted without prior registration will not be accepted.
+When you begin your application, the platform will ask you to confirm that you have contacted the local office (registration) and that you are eligible for this award.

-- Detailed Curriculum Vitae.
+- Detailed Curriculum Vitae including professional achievements.

-- Scanned copy of your passport as well as scanned copy of any valid US visa issued within the last 4 years.
+- A scanned copy of your passport as well as a scanned copy of any valid U.S. visa issued within the last 4 years.

 Video Artists: a 5 minute segment

 Writing Samples: Fiction: 10 pages